mdiaconescu/formik/README.md

-# Screenshot of the form submitting:
+# Screenshot of the submitting form:
 ![Exercice](f1.jpg)